 At last, I found a text where the authors integrated the Navier-Stokes equations to achieve a closed form solution, from now on I will proceed according to reference [Theoretical and experimental results for the dynamic response of pressure measuring systems].

 Is very important to considerate the model assumptions, here below the list from page 7

 To get to a numeric example, let’s pretend we have the following, possible, parameters values

 Internal radius R of line [1 ; 2 ; 3] mm

 Volume of the sensor Vu 50e-9 mm^3

-Let’s consider now three different cases from the same base design, only variable is the line internal radius R, results plotted in the decimal scaled graphic below.
+Let’s consider now three different cases from the same base design, only variable is the line inner radius R, results plotted in the decimal scaled graphic below.

 You can download the scilab source here

-By inspection of the figure it’s correct to assert that if the radius increase the frequency of resonance is increased too, with a wider transmission line volume the pressure transmission and the resonance have a higher magnitude.
-Without correcting our sensor readings we can use only frequencies that have a gain equal to unity, so it’s clear that transmission lines can have a heavy impact on the performance, according to figure 2 we can use safetly frequencies under 15 Hz.
+By inspection of the figure, it’s correct to assert that if the radius increase the frequency of resonance is increased too, with a broader transmission line volume the pressure transmission and the resonance have a higher magnitude.
+Without correcting our sensor readings we can use only frequencies that have a gain equal to unity, so it’s clear that transmission lines can have a substantial impact on the performance, according to figure 2 we can use the frequencies safely under 15 Hz.

-During the use of an instrument in non steady conditions the frequency of pressure variation at pressure ports should be considerate, if not you probably will waste resources using better sensors of pressure and have poor results.
-Operating with a wider bandwidth may have some drawback, the first of all is some degree of increased vulnerability with respect to unwanted pressure oscillations due to buffeting or eddies, or other sources of noise.
+During the use of an instrument in non-steady conditions the frequency of pressure variation at pressure ports should be considerate.
+Operating with a broader bandwidth may have some drawback, the first of all is some degree of increased vulnerability with respect to unwanted pressure oscillations due to buffeting or eddies, or other sources of noise.